 - 5. A sale of a right to an assignment of taxable property by public tender [auction] is not complete, and no assignment of the taxable property will be made, until the expiration of the redemption period.
 If the right to an assignment of the taxable property is not redeemed within the redemption period, then on the expiration of the redemption period, the First Nation will assign the taxable property to the highest bidder or to itself as the deemed purchaser, as applicable.
-The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the First Nations Land Management Act, as the case may be, of obtaining the interest or right constituting the taxable property. - 6.
-Council of the Tobacco Plains Indian Band will, without delay, notify the Minister of Indian and Northern Affairs in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to assignment of the taxable property. - 7.
+The taxable property will not be assigned to any person or entity who would not have been capable under the Indian Act or the FNLMA, as the case may be, of obtaining the interest or right constituting the taxable property. - 6.
+The Council of the Campbell River Indian Band will without delay provide to the Minister, and the Lands Administrator if applicable, notice in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to assignment of the taxable property. - 7.
 The tax administrator will register an assignment of the taxable property in every registry in which the taxable property is registered at the time of the assignment. - 8.
 An assignment of the taxable property operates - (a) as a transfer to the bidder from the debtor of the taxable property, without an attestation or proof of execution, and - (b) to extinguish all the right, title and interest of every previous holder of the taxable property, or those claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered, except an easement, restrictive covenant, building scheme or right-of-way registered against the interest in land. - 9.
 Upon assignment of the taxable property, the debtor will be required to immediately vacate the taxable property, and any rights or interests held by the debtor in the taxable property, including the improvements, will be transferred in full to the purchaser. - 10.
 The proceeds of sale of the taxable property will be paid first to the First Nation, then to any other holders of registered interests in the taxable property in order of their priority at law.
-Any moneys in excess of these amounts will be paid to the debtor in accordance with the Tobacco Plains Indian Band Property Taxation Law, 2008.
+Any moneys in excess of these amounts will be paid to the debtor in accordance with the Campbell River Indian Band Property Taxation Law, 2011.

-Tax Ad ministrator for the Tobacco Plains Indian Band Dated: , 20
+Tax Ad lministrator f or the ( Campbe ell River Indian Band Dated: , 20